 7.4.1 Explain how voluntary trade benefits countries and results in higher standards of living in Africa, Asia, and the Southwest Pacific.

-7.4.2 Illustrate how international trade requires a system for exchanging currency between and among nations.
+7.4.2 Illustrate how international trade requires a system for exchanging currency between and among countries.

 7.4.4 Compare and contrast the standard of living of various countries in Africa, Asia, and the Southwest Pacific using Gross Domestic Product (GDP) per capita as an indicator; hypothesize how factors, including urbanization, industrialization, and globalization could affect the differences in the standard of living statistics.